exercism/bash/POLICIES.md

 ## Policy Descriptions

-### Bash Style Guide
+### Style Guide

-When creating the tests, the tests should follow the [bash style guide] to avoid having an inconsistent style.
-The tests are delivered as a product, and should be as idiomatic as possible, and this will help maintain a certain level of consistency.
+When contributing code to this repository, it should follow the [bash style guide] to avoid having an inconsistent style.
+This is most import for the tests, since they are delivered as a product, and should be as idiomatic as possible, and this will help maintain a certain level of consistency.

 [bash style guide]: https://google.github.io/styleguide/shell.xml